spintheweb/foundation/audience-overviews.md

 # Audience Overviews

 This page provides concise, role-focused snapshots so key stakeholders can quickly grasp how Spin the Web aligns with their objectives.
-Use these overviews to connect strategic goals with the Foundation’s modular architecture and governance model.
+Use these overviews to connect strategic goals with the project's modular architecture and governance model.

 ## For the CTO